osterbye/qtblurhash/README.md

 * `blurhash`: A pointer to a QByteArray containing the BlurHash.
 The QByteArray must remain valid for the entire decoding.
 * `width`: Width of the blurred output image.
 * `height`: Height of the blurred output image.
-* `punch` (optinal): Adjusts the contrast of the output image.
+* `punch` (optional): Adjusts the contrast of the output image.
 Tweak it if you want a different look for your placeholders.

 ## How to build as a library
 Build the project in the subfolder _qtblurhash/_.